Finding & Evaluating Sources

 What is a new resource that you learned about in this search?

-Finally, lest you think that Subject Guides are only helpful for doing research in your field, I want you to take some time to explore a subject totally unrelated to your major or research topic.
-You might be surprised how much you can learn.
+Finally, lest you think that Subject Guides are only helpful for doing research in your field, I want you to take some time to explore a subject totally unrelated to your major or research topic so you can see what's out there.
+In your personal life, you'll probably need to research topics that you've don't know anything about, so take a few minutes and see how much you can learn.

 Library Research Assignment Part 4

-Spend ten minutes researching a subject guide in a field very different from your major.
+Spend a few minutes researching a subject guide in a field very different from your major.
 Turn up your curiosity, open up tabs, and browse.
 List two things you learned in your browsing.

-Now that you've set your sights on the sweet spot between 30-50 sources, you want to start gathering like a good roper.
-Don't just randomly grab whatever you see--you need to be selective, look at many, but only gather the best ones.
-First, make sure you have a good rope--in other words, the right tools.
+Now that you've set your sights on the sweet spot (usually between 30-50 sources), you want to start gathering like a good cowboy.
+Don't just randomly grab whatever you see—you need to be selective, look at many, but only gather the best sources.
+The first step is to make sure you have a good rope—in other words, the right tools.

 Grab Yer Rope

-"A Cowboy's most important tool is his rope." --Michele Morris in The Cowboy Life (p.
-71) [Patrick--how do I italicize a book title here in a quote?]
+"A Cowboy's most important tool is his rope." —Michele Morris in The Cowboy Life (p.
+71)

 If you don't already have a RefWorks account (or other citation software), now's the time to get one.
 Citation Software is an easy way to save articles and other sources you find in one electronic location.
 The beauty of doing this is that once you've incorporated your sources into your paper, you can quickly create a References list from the software.
 Although you'll still need to double-check the entries it generates (always double-check!), this will still save you a lot of time.
 You can also use it to organize your sources and even save .pdf versions of them in your account.

 There are many options for citation software, so if you have one you already know and use, you can stick with that.
 Some options are EndNote, Zotero, Mendeley, EasyBib, and Citation Machine.
-Add links As a BYU student, you have free access to RefWorks, and the library has made it very easy to save items straight to your RefWorks account, so I suggest you start there.
+If you're a BYU student, you have free access to RefWorks, and the library has made it very easy to save items straight to your RefWorks account, so I suggest you start there.

 How to Read Online

-Now comes the process of reading and evaluating your sources and deciding whether they fit your paper or not.
 Reading research online is very different from reading print sources; however, more of us are reading online than ever before.
 Before you whip out those articles, make sure you understand how to mentally prepare yourself for the online reading experience.
-If you are reading an e-book or an academic article in PDF format, make sure to create a helpful reading environment for yourself by mitigating distractions, and spending a pre-determined length reading/annotating before jumping to the next task.
-Screens distract us, but deep reading, the kind you need to do when researching, does not work when you are distracted.
+If you're reading an e-book or an academic article in PDF format, make sure to create a helpful reading environment for yourself by mitigating distractions, and spending a pre-determined length of time reading/annotating before jumping to the next task.
+Screens distract us, but deep reading, the kind you need to do when researching, does not work when you're distracted.
 Turn off your phone, and concentrate.

 How to Read a Journal Article

 BYU Professor Dr. E. Jeffrey Hill from the School of Family Life spoke with Wes Burr (one of the most prolific authors in the family studies field) about how to efficiently read journal articles.
-He offered the following suggestions (used with permission):
+He offered the following suggestions (adapted and used with permission):

-- Begin by taking 2 minutes to read the title carefully.
+- "First, read the title carefully.
 The author(s) likely spent many hours deciding on a title.
 Try to get the most understanding out of it that you can.

-- Next, spend 10 minutes reading the abstract.
+- Next, read the abstract.
 It should contain about 50% of what you need to know from the article.
 Have a sheet of paper ready and draw out all of the relationships mentioned in the abstract, so you get a conceptual idea of what is going on.